victorfranz/elastic_cluster/README.md

 # elastic_cluster
 Simple local elastic cluster for tests using vagrant + ansible + docker

-Create a virtual machine using vagrant on VirtualBox with 3 Docker containers with an elastic node each
+It creates a virtual machine using vagrant on VirtualBox with 3 Docker containers with an elastic node each.

 To run, just: vagrant up
 ___